Announcement from RHAP’s Executive Director

 A message from RHAP’s Board President

 The Reproductive Health Access Project has announced that our beloved co-founder and executive director of 17 years, Lisa Maldonado, will be leaving RHAP in October.
-Lisa has been RHAP’s executive director from the organization’s founding in 2005 and was involved even as early as 1997, when she was part of a group of advocates in New York City working to integrate abortion care into primary care settings.
-These advocates laid the groundwork to found the organization.
+Lisa has been RHAP’s executive director from the organization’s founding in 2005 and, as early at 1997, began to lay the groundwork to found the organization as part of a group of advocates in New York City working to integrate abortion care into primary care settings.

-Under Lisa’s leadership, marked by her strong organizational skills, energy, and collaborative spirit, RHAP grew into a national organization that has influenced clinical education, expanded the availability of medication abortion and early pregnancy loss care in primary care, and developed innovative approaches to training clinicians in practice.
+Under Lisa’s leadership, marked by her strong organizational skills, energy, and collaborative spirit, RHAP grew into a national organization that has influenced clinical education, expanded the availability of contraception, abortion, and early pregnancy loss care in primary care, and developed innovative approaches to training clinicians in practice.

 It is hard to put into words just how much of a difference Lisa has made in the reproductive health field through co-founding and leading this organization that trains, supports, and mobilizes primary care clinicians to ensure equitable access to sexual and reproductive health care, including abortion care.